RenderKit/openvkl/doc/api.md

 Open VKL currently supports structured volumes on regular and spherical grids;
-unstructured volumes with tetrahedral, wedge, pyramid, and hexaderal primitive types; and adaptive mesh refinement (AMR) volumes.
+unstructured volumes with tetrahedral, wedge, pyramid, and hexaderal primitive types; adaptive mesh refinement (AMR) volumes; sparse VDB volumes; and particle volumes.
 These volumes are created with `vklNewVolume` with the appropriate type string.

 In addition to the usual `vklSet...()` and `vklCommit()` APIs, the volume bounding box can be queried: